ColleagueRiley/X11-Drag-n-Drop/README.md

     }
 ```

-Otherwise the format can be found using the leftover xclient values (2 - 4)
+Otherwise, the format can be found using the leftover xclient values (2 - 4)

 ```c
     else {